Edward Bernard Raczyński: The Danzig crisis

 On 9 December 1938, the British Foreign Secretary Lord Halifax told Raczyński that he wanted to see the League of Nations end its role as the protector of the current status of the Free City of Danzig (modern Gdańsk) by 16 January 1939.
 The United Kingdom was one of the veto-holding permanent members of the League Council (the executive arm of the League analogous to the Security Council of the United Nations) and thus had much say in the running of the League.
-The decision to have Carl Jacob Burckhardt, the League of Nations high commissioner for Danzig, pulled out created much alarm in Warsaw as the end of the League's role in protecting Danzig's status would end international involvement in the Danzig question and reduce the issue down to a bilateral German-Polish dispute.
-Raczyński protested very strongly that Poland wanted the League to continue its role in Danzig and succeeded in the having the question postponed.
+The decision to have Carl Jacob Burckhardt, the League of Nations high commissioner for Danzig, pull out created much alarm in Warsaw, as the end of the League's role in protecting Danzig's status would end international involvement in the Danzig question and reduce the issue to a bilateral German-Polish dispute.
+Raczyński protested very strongly that Poland wanted the League to continue its role in Danzig and succeeded in having the question postponed.
 In response to Polish protests, the League Council ruled that Burckhardt would stay on as the League of Nations High Commissioner for Danzig until at least late 1939.
 Anglo-Polish relations were distinctly unfriendly in the first months of 1939.
 Raczyński reported to Warsaw on 8 February 1939 that the Chamberlain cabinet seemed to accept all of Eastern Europe as being in the German sphere of influence and stated that Chamberlain had a strong dislike of the Soviet Union.
 Raczyński wrote "one could risk the statement that by this "forgetting" of the Soviets, Prime Minister Chamberlain was flirting with the German partner".
-On 1 March 1939, Raczyński in a dispatch to Warsaw wrote the Chamberlain government was increasing its military estimates to Parliament, but stated that Chamberlain was still committed to appeasement with the increased defense spending merely being a bargaining tool with the Reich.
+On 1 March 1939, Raczyński in a dispatch to Warsaw wrote the Chamberlain government was increasing its military estimates to Parliament, but stated that Chamberlain was still committed to appeasement with the increased defence spending merely being a bargaining tool with the Reich.
 Raczyński reported that based on his sources within the British government that Chamberlain was primarily concerned about Adolf Hitler's demand that Britain return the former German African colonies administered by Britain as mandates for the League of Nations.
 Raczyński expressed concern that Chamberlain might strike a deal with Hitler under which Britain would recognise Eastern Europe as being in the German sphere of influence in exchange for the Reich renouncing its claim to its former colonies in Africa.
 On the other hand, Raczyński predicated that if Britain and Germany failed to reach a settlement on the issue of former German colonies in Africa, then Britain would be more friendly towards Poland as a counterweight to Germany.
 Raczyński concluded that the future of Anglo-Polish relations depended upon whatever Britain and Germany could reach a settlement over the issue of the former German colonies in Africa.
-He reported that the failure of the Pirow mission indicated increasing Anglo-German tension over the colonial question, which led him to predicate that Britain would soon be interested in Poland.
+He reported that the failure of the Pirow mission indicated increasing Anglo-German tension over the colonial question, which led him to predict that Britain would soon be interested in Poland.